Divorce Mediation Lawyer in Buffalo, NY

 - Mediation is conducted across one or more sessions until all issues are resolved.
 A divorce contract is drafted using your guidelines before being brought to court for officiation.

-As a mediator for the Center of Dispute Resolution and Justice, you can trust that Attorney Gina DePrima will be able to successfully guide your divorce through mediation.
+As a Buffalo divorce mediator for the Center of Dispute Resolution and Justice, you can trust that Attorney Gina DePrima will be able to successfully guide you through divorce mediation.
 The outcomes you reach will not only satisfy your best interests, but they will also be compliant with New York family law, so the court should not hesitate to approve of your divorce.

 Benefits of Divorce Mediation vs. Litigation